Blog

 6. Know When to Replace a Deadbolt Lock

-1. How to Fix a Sticky or Jammed Deadbolt Lock
+1. How to Fix a Sticky or Jammed Door Deadlock

-One of the most common deadbolt issues is one that sticks or is difficult to turn.
+One of the most common deadbolt lock issues is sticking or difficulty turning.
 This is often due to a buildup of rust or grime in the components, preventing them from functioning easily.

 Repair your deadbolt with a dose of WD-40 (or a similar product).
 This will loosen dirt and rust and provide lubrication.
-Apply a few sprays on the deadbolt itself, then rotate the thumb turn repeatedly.
+Apply a few sprays on the deadbolt latch itself, then rotate the thumb turn repeatedly to extend and contract the deadbolt.
 This should lubricate the internal components and get your deadbolt working more easily.
-For stubborn cases, remove the faceplate and thumb turn assembly (or key cylinder) to gain better access.
+For more stubborn jammed door deadlock cases, you may need to disassemble the deadbolt by removing the bolts on the interior portion, then removing the interior and exterior deadbolt housings to gain better access and more thoroughly apply lubricant.

 2. How to Fix a Loose Deadbolt Lock

-A deadbolt is assembled and held in place by a number of screws.
+A deadbolt is assembled and held in place by a number of screws and bolts.
 Some of these screws may loosen over time, causing the deadbolt to shift and become misaligned with the strike plate.
 Misalignment prevents the deadbolt from extending fully into the strike plate, leaving your door vulnerable to unwanted entry.

-This problem requires only a screwdriver or two to resolve.
+Like a jammed door deadlock, this problem is fairly easy to fix, requiring only a screwdriver or two to resolve.
 Depending on which screws are at the root of the issue, you may need to remove the thumb turn assembly or other external parts to access and tighten the set screws.
 Thoroughly check and tighten all screws to realign your deadbolt.

 3. How to Fix a Misaligned Deadbolt Lock

-In some cases, misalignment occurs in the absence of a loose deadbolt.
+In some cases, jammed door deadlocks occur in the absence of a loose deadbolt.
 For example, when the strike plate doesn’t match the deadbolt, is improperly installed, or when doors and door frames adjust to climate shifts and no longer line up correctly.

 First, check your door to see if it is warped or crooked.
 One clear indication is if the door snags against the door jamb when you open and close it.
 Adjust the screws in the hinges to fine-tune your door’s alignment.
 If it isn’t warped or misaligned, you likely need to modify or reposition the strike plate.
-This may involve filing the plate opening and expanding or drilling new holes in the door frame to allow full deadbolt extension.
+This may involve filing the plate opening and expanding or drilling new holes in the door frame to fix your jammed door deadlock and allow full extension.

 4. How to Fix a Turning Cylinder in a Deadbolt Lock